teckcamp/teckcamp.github.io/privacy.md

 **<a id="Your permissions and choices"></a>4.
 Your permissions and choices**

-You can change your registration data and your email preferences on Meetup Mates at any time by filling out this survey: LINK.
-You can also manage your cookie preferences – click on this section for how to do this, but remember it may affect how well this site works.
+You can change your registration data and your email preferences on Meetup Mates at any time by refilling out <a href="https://meetup-mates.com/register/">this survey</a>.
 You can delete your account by filling out this form <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your registration data**